Söderboda old-growth forest

-Initially, our contact attempts did not meet with much success, but in the spring of 2022 we were first contacted by a neighbor who offered us the purchase of 45 ha of the headland out towards Fågelskärsören in the southeast.
-Independently of the first contact, we were later contacted by a second neighbor, who was initially skeptical but has now changed his mind, and offered to buy 11.5 ha that extends towards Blågrundsfjärden in the northeast.
-Thus, our acquired areas in Söderboda on Gräsö extend from the land west of Svartsundet, across the cape to the northeastern shore and out to the southeastern tip of the cape.
+Initially, our attempts to contact them were not very successful, but in the spring of 2022, we were first contacted by a neighbor who offered us the purchase of 44 ha of the cape towards Fågelskärsören in the southeast.
+Independent of the first contact, we were later contacted by a second neighbor, who had initially been skeptical but now changed his mind, and offered us the purchase of 11.5 ha that extends towards Bålgrundsfjärden in the northeast.
+We originally called this extension Fågelskärsuddens old-growth forest .

-In spring 2023, we got in touch with another property owner and were able to acquire another 23.5 ha.
-We are humbly grateful that through all the gifts collected and thanks to landowners who want to sell their land, we now have the chance to acquire these three areas.
-Through property regulation, the contiguous area in Söderboda is now increased from 32 ha to a total of 110 ha.
+In the spring of 2023, we made contact with another property owner and were able to acquire an additional 23.5 ha.
+This means that our acquired areas in Söderboda on Gräsö extend from the lands west of Svartsundet , across the cape to the northeast shore and out to the southeast tip of the cape.
+We are humbly grateful that we have now, through all the donations collected and thanks to landowners who want to sell their land, been given the chance to acquire these four areas.
+Through property regulation, the contiguous area in Söderboda has been expanded from 32 ha to a total of 110 ha.

 The entire area on the headland outside Söderbodfjärden has high natural values.
 Almost 100 conservation species, half of which are red-listed, have now been given a protected home in the previously culturally influenced wilderness.
 See some environmental pictures from our photo blog during our first visit here.